-We specialize in advanced warfarin (Coumadin) management using dose monitoring, which involves face-to-face contact, rather than a telephone call, for more responsive care.
-You don’t have to leave a message with your question and wait hours or days for a response.
+The DCMH Anticoagulation Clinic specializes in advanced warfarin (Coumadin) management using dose monitoring, which involves face-to-face contact, rather than a telephone call, for more responsive care.

 Participation in the ACC is voluntary.
 Patients are free to choose between monitoring in the clinic or continuing monitoring with their physician.
-An advantage of our anticoagulation clinic is that blood is obtained from a simple finger stick rather than a regular blood draw.
+An advantage of our Anticoagulation Clinic is that blood is obtained from a simple finger stick rather than a regular blood draw.
 Testing is finished in seconds; you’ll know your INR results before leaving the clinic.
 Our pharmacists also use physician-approved protocols to adjust doses immediately, if necessary.
-This means you’ll know what dosage to take before leaving the clinic—no more waiting hours or days after your visit to know if your dosage needs to be changed.
+This means you will know what dosage to take before leaving the clinic – no more waiting hours or days after your visit to know if your dosage needs to be changed.
 This point-of-care program reduces the risk of adverse events with warfarin and thus increases your safety.

 What is Anticoagulation Therapy?